"FORGOTTEN FOODS"

 Each millet is known to have a special benefit for your health.

-Little millet is known for its abilities to heal PCOD, uterus, menstural disorders in women and increasing sperm count in men.
+Little millet is known for its abilities to heal PCOD, uterus, menstural disorders in women, balancing harmonal and thyroid levels.

 Foxtail millet grains are known to heal gastric and intestine related issues.

-Kodo millets are known to heal nervous related problems.
+Kodo millets are known to strengthen the nervous system.

 Barnyard millet is very good for detox and is also known as vrat ka chawal and is used as a fasting food in many parts of India.
 During fasting, people survive by eating just one meal a day made from Barnyard millet grain.

-Ragi or Finger millet is very good for babies since they are very easy to digest and are high in Calcium which helps babies in development of bones.
+Ragi or Finger millet is very good for babies since they are very easy to digest and are high in Calcium which helps babies in development of their bones.
+Ragi has a high GI and hence may not be suitable for diabetics.

 Gluten is a complex protein made up of glutenin and gliadin molecules, which in the presence of water form an elastic bond.
 Gluten can be found in grains including wheat, rye, barley and oats.